bio-phys/asyncmd/docs/source/community/contributing.md

 1. [Fork](https://github.com/bio-phys/asyncmd/fork) the repository on Github.
 2. (Optional but highly recommended) Create and activate a python virtual environment using your favorite environment manager (e.g. virtualenv, conda).
 3. Clone the repository and install it in editable mode using the dev target (see the [installation instructions](#developer-installation)).
 4. Create a new working branch and write your code.
-Please try to write tests for your code and make sure that all tests pass (see [here](#tests-installation)).
+Please try to write tests for your code and make sure that all tests pass (see [below](#tests-and-linting)).
 5. Add a bullet point to `CHANGELOG.md` if the fix or feature is not trivial, then commit.
 6. Push the changes and open a [pull request on Github][Github pr].